sentrychris/pi-monitor-api/README.md

 ## License

-RaspiMon API is open-sourced software licensed under the MIT license.
+raspi-mon-api is open-sourced software licensed under the MIT license.